kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/02-short-link-app/02-meth-pub-sub/08-building-real-world-method.md

 });
 ```

-* We leave off the reason in our Meteor.Error() which it totally valid.
+* We leave off the reason in our `Meteor.Error()` which it totally valid.
 If this error is thrown nothing after that `if` statement gets run.
-So if the user is not logged in, they can't do any damage which is nice
+So if the user is not logged in, they can't do any damage which is good!

 ```
 Meteor.methods({